davidfeng88/CollisionViz/README.md

 ```
 The state contains two slices:
 - `collisions` contains all the collisions of the selected day.
 The reducer organizes the collisions into arrays based on their time.
 - `filters` contains filters for the collisions.
-The start time and finish time are integers representing the minutes from midnight.
-So 7:00AM would be 420 ( = 60 minutes * 7).
+The start time and finish time are integers representing the minutes after the midnight.
+So 7:00 AM would be 420 ( = 60 minutes * 7).

 ### The Control Panel
 ```javascript